Volksfest/LiLiKin/README.md

-DAK - Dual Algebra Kinematics is just a working name.
-I am thinking of renaming in LiLiKin.
-It makes more sense to emphasis the lines instead of the dual algebra and actually LiLiKin sounds more stupid making it more valid.
-I would also be fine with just LiLi or LiKin.

 # LiLiKin - Library for Line Kinematics

 Basic idea is to create a CCC mechanism, which is a fully actuated mechanism in a 6D Task Space.